amit164/Design-Patterns/README.md

 * Class Adapter
 * Object Adapter

+Note: The code implements the basic idea of the design pattern and does not aim to create a project in and of itself.

 ## Bridge
 The Bridge pattern is a design pattern used in software engineering that is meant to “decouple an abstraction from it’s implementation so that the two can vary independently”.